 Throughout the Twentieth Century, this strategic goal was consistently pursued.
 The United States was the key to thwarting its material successes, but that very process made us vulnerable to the deadliest attack that goal involved- the spiritual attack that portends the dissolution of our identity as a people who respect God’s will for our humanity, and are therefore truly free.

 People like Mike Huckabee can assert if they like that electing Donald Trump will slow the success of this deadly attack.
 But this same argument has been made repeatedly to justify electing GOP candidates to Congress.
-If it were true, the angry frustration Trump has exploited would not exists.
-Trump fits the paradigm of the GOP candidate the quislings prefer: A person successfully in business with no deeply rooted convictions about the moral principles that justify constitutional self-government, and little or no will to defend them.
+If it were true, the angry frustration Trump has exploited would not exist.
+Trump fits the paradigm of the GOP candidate the quislings prefer: A person successful in business, with no deeply rooted convictions about the moral principles that justify constitutional self-government, and little or no will to defend them.
 His record suggests that he is a Democrat in all but label who has consistently identified with and aided Democrats and quisling republicans loyal to the elitist faction’s anti-republican agenda.

 What is the only thing likely to be worse than a Democrat who promotes the overthrow of Constitutional government for the sake of socialist policies?
 A Republican quisling who makes deals with the Democrats that serve the same result; but who does so on the strength of a credible electoral mandate that included open support from self-styled “conservative” Republicans.

 They used to say that only a Republican like Nixon could have pulled off the opening rapprochement with Communist China back in 1972.
-Well, Donald Trump is bidding fair to be the one who finishes off the America’s Constitutional Republic, achieving what neither Obama or Hillary could do.
+Well, Donald Trump is bidding fair to be the one who finishes off America’s Constitutional Republic, achieving what neither Obama or Hillary could do.
 For a war doesn’t end until the opposition has been quelled.

 Trump will have decisively quelled America’s conservatives the day he takes office.
 Once that’s done, gutting what remains of the Republic be mopping up operation.
-If you think that’s hard to contemplate, imagine what it will be like to endure, especially for anyone who refuse to forget what it means to be an American.
+If you think that’s hard to contemplate, imagine what it will be like to endure, especially for anyone who refuses to forget what it means to be an American.